RC Lens

-Their most famous trophy is winning the championship in 1998.
+Lens won the Division 1 (now Ligue 1) title in the 1997–98 season, and has finished as runner-up on five occasions, most recently in the 2022–23 season.
+The club has a strong rivalry with neighbors Lille OSC, with whom they contest the Derby du Nord.

 History

 Origin of the club

 The club was established in 1906 in Lens by local students who enjoyed playing football on the city's Place Verte (the current Place de la République).
 The name "Racing Club de Lens" was chosen as a reference to Racing Club de Roubaix and Racing Club de France, both popular clubs at the time.

 The club's first board of directors was formed by the parents of those students.
 The club originally played in green and black to represent the founding location; they wore green to represent the name of the home pitch, "Verte", (meaning 'green' in French), and black to represent the omnipresence of the coal mining industry in the surrounding area.

 Between 1907 and 1912, the players were forced to change home grounds twice before settling at the Parc des Glissoires, situated between Avion and Lens.

 During World War I, in common with all French sports clubs, the team's activities were stopped and did not restart until 1919.
 By this time, Lens had changed their playing colours to sky blue.